Not for Distribution to United States Newswire Services or for dissemination in the United States

 About Novo Resources Corp.

-Novo’s focus is primarily to explore and develop gold projects in the Pilbara region of Western Australia, and Novo has built up a significant land package covering approximately 13,750 square kilometres with varying ownership interests.
+Novo is commissioning its flagship Beatons Creek gold project while exploring and developing its highly prospective land package covering approximately 14,000 square kilometres in the Pilbara region of Western Australia.
 In addition to the Company’s primary focus, Novo seeks to leverage its internal geological expertise to deliver value-accretive opportunities to its shareholders.
-For more information, please contact Leo Karabelas at (416) 543-3120 or e-mail email@example.com
+For more information, please contact Leo Karabelas at (416) 543-3120 or e-mail firstname.lastname@example.org

 On Behalf of the Board of Directors,